cyberintel-labs/insightsnexus/README.md

 * rm -rf ./node_modules; npm i

 # Progress so far
+* NEW: Added the ability to change node types: just select the node(s) and change type with the left plus button
 * Users should be able to create nodes to their desired locations.
 * Edit and delete nodes on screen.
 * Shift + left click to create box selection.